On the computation of geometric features of spectra of linear operators on Hilbert spaces: Mathematical Preliminaries and Combinatorial Problems in the SCI Hierarchy

 \begin{theorem}[Lebesgue, Hausdorff, Banach] Let $X,Y$ be metric spaces with $Y$ separable and $1\leq\xi<\omega_1$.
 Then $f\in\mathcal{B}_\xi$ if and only if it is $\Sigma_{\xi+1}^0(X)$ measurable.
 Furthermore, if $X$ is zero-dimensional (Hausdorff with a basis of clopen sets) and $f\in\mathcal{B}_1$, then $f$ is the pointwise limit of a sequence of continuous functions. \end{theorem}

 The assumption that $X$ is zero-dimensional in the last statement is important.
 Without any assumptions, the final statement of the theorem is false, as is easily seen by considering $X=\mathbb{R}$.
 Examples of zero-dimensional spaces include products of the discrete space $\{0,1\}$ or the Cantor space.
 Any such space is necessarily totally disconnected, meaning that the connected components in the space are the one-point sets (the converse is true for locally compact Hausdorff spaces).
-Our primary interest will be the cases when $Y$ is equal to $\{0,1\}$ (also zero-dimensional) or $[0,1]$ (not zero-dimensional), both with their natural topologies.
+Our primary interest will be when $Y$ is equal to $\{0,1\}$ or $[0,1]$, both with their natural topologies.